ckanhaiya/ckanhaiya.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Certainly, here's a shorter version:

+Kanhaiya Lal Chaurasiya is a Senior Project Scientist in the Department of Mechanical Engineering at the Indian Institute of Technology Kanpur.
+At the Smart Materials, Structures, and Systems (SMSS) Lab, he leads the development of innovative projects, including an SMA-powered Bionic Arm, variable stiffness actuators, pipe health monitoring robots, and cargo hyperloop mobility systems.
+Outside of work, he enjoys rock climbing with the IIT Kanpur Rock Climbing Club, participates in 5km and 10km runs, and has a passion for flora photography.
 {style="text-align: justify;"}